BugzumDev/AutoScammer/README.md

 **scamtemplate:** A selector for a scam template

-(**Tip: set the variable to "costum", then you have to enter a scam message by hand to line)
+(**Tip: set the variable to "costum", then you have to enter a scam message by hand to line 46)

 **language:** The scam message's language *(supported languages: **Hungarian**, **english**.
 Use "hu" and "en" to specify a language)*